Dombarth/tilers-sydney/guides/bathroom-tiling-cost-ryde.md

 ## Waterproofing Costs

 In NSW, wet areas must be waterproofed by a licensed waterproofer.
-This is typically a separate cost:
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we include this in our quotes:

 | Area | Typical Cost | Notes |
 |------|-------------|-------|